 So, what tricks does the industry use to conceal its efforts?

 In this line of work, a full munitions case of cosmetics should be at your disposal – but you’ll have to use it more subtly than your female counterparts.

 First you need to create an adequate baseline for your makeup, by gaining cleaner and clearer pores.Think of your skin as the blank canvas for you to work on and you’ll be fine.
-Every morning, apply a blackhead removal cream that will smooth out and unclog the pores, removing unsightly spots before they spread.
+Every morning, apply an exfoliant or use a blackhead removal tool that will smooth out and unclog the pores, removing unsightly spots before they spread.
 Once you’ve got your skin under control, it’s time to gain effective looking cheekbones.
 Simply apply a matte powder to your cheeks and lightly pucker your face every morning.
 Do this enough and you’ll gain the cheekbones of the gods.

 Aside from this, always be sure you have enough powder on hand to apply an even look to your skin.

 How much muscle you should build up really depends on the type of model you want to be.
 In five years’ time, do you plan to be flexing your abs on the cover of Muscle Fitness magazine or lounging in a svelte suit in GQ?

 Whatever your goal, staying fit is a must.
 After all, Karl Lagerfeld isn’t too fond of letting guys who ritually feast on McDonald’s model his latest collection.
 Find your goal weight and make your diet and workout plan revolve around it.
 So whether you’re stacked or trim, you’ll always be prepped for the catwalk.